 Why don’t other doctors do it?

 Ultra Complete High Definition liposuction incorporates a number of concepts that are directly contradictory to what surgeons today are still being taught in their residency programs.
-The information and concepts being described here in this website have been discovered by Dr. Su and have been confirmed in the thousands of cases that he and Dr. Gruber have performed at Artistic Lipo and Plastic Surgery.
+The information and concepts being described here in this website have been discovered by Dr. Su and have been confirmed in the thousands of cases that he has performed at Artistic Lipo and Plastic Surgery.
 Dr. Su has over the past few years lectured on the concepts of Interactive Liposuction and Skin Tightening Liposuction (superficial liposuction), as well as Celebrity Arms.
 These lectures have directly questioned the validity of common surgical thought in liposuction.
 However, the lectures have been well received and even reported on in several national publications.
 Because there is no residency program teaching these topics, it is unlikely that there will be any large movement to incorporate them.
 In fact, after Dr. Su lectured on his Skin Tightening techniques, he discovered that in the early 1980’s Dr. Gasperoni and Dr. Gasperotti, two Italian plastic surgeons, published quite a bit about the benefits of “superficial liposuction”.
 However, it has never quite taken off in this country.
 The main reason is the difficulty level of superficial liposuction that requires the most highly skilled surgeon to do it smoothly, and advanced techniques to give controlled and smooth sculpting.
 Dr. Su’s Interactive Lipo technique and our surgeons’ experience and skills gives us the ability to do Skin Tightening Lipo expertly.